Yonet/AzureMixedRealityDocs/lessons/lesson-3/project/how-to-run-the-mrtk-hand-interaction-examples-in-unity-editor.md

-# How to run the MRTK Hand Interaction examples in Unity Editor
+# How to run the MRTK hand interaction examples in Unity Editor

 ![MRTK Hand Interaction Examples](../../../.gitbook/assets/how_to_run_the_mrtk_hand_interaction_examples_in_unity_editor/mrtk_hand_interaction_examples.png)